We've released the new Subject Search, designed to be simpler and faster than the application below.

 Only available to students enrolled in the Bachelor of Veterinary Science

 This subject, together with Veterinary Clinical Sciences Part 2, make up the fourth level of the BVSc degree program and the first of two years of the veterinary science curriculum that are focused on preparing graduates for veterinary practice.
 The veterinary science curriculum is structured around a number of overlapping themes that combine knowledge, skills and attitudes.
-The themes are: Structure and Function; Dysfunction, Agents of Disease and Defence; Animal Production, Management; Veterinary Services; Veterinary Practice; and Veterinary Professional Life.
-The focus of this subject is on Animal Production, Management; Veterinary Services; Veterinary Practice; and Veterinary Professional Life.
-Animal Production, Management will provide grounding in aspects of animal production relevant to veterinary practice.
-Veterinary Services will encompasses those aspects of the veterinary profession that provide a service to the community through expertise in the study of the spread of disease and accompanying risks to populations and communities through introducing concepts of biosafety in association with the epidemiology and public health aspects.
+The themes are: Structure and Function; Dysfunction, Agents of Disease and Defence; Animal Production, Management; Veterinary Services; Veterinary Practice; and Veterinary Career Development.
+The focus of this subject is on Small Animal Clinical Studies; Equine Clinical Studies, Bovine Health and Production and Veterinary Career Development.
+Bovine Health and Production provide grounding in aspects of animal production relevant to veterinary practice..
 Veterinary Practice will provide a foundation in the knowledge, skills and attitudes necessary for clinical practice, small animal clinical studies, exotic mammals and equine medicine and surgery.
 The Veterinary Career Development theme will provide students with the skills necessary to practice as a veterinarian in our changing world and to be able to continually access and use information as knowledge progresses.

 ALL of the practicals, tutorials, guest lectures, workshops, field trips, and animal handling sessions are compulsory.
 Students must participate in and complete any required assessment in 100% of the tutorials, workshops, field trips and animal handling sessions and practical classes.